Capture of New Orleans

-The capture of New Orleans (April 25 – May 1, 1862) during the American Civil War was a turning point in the war, which precipitated the capture of the Mississippi River.
+The capture of New Orleans (April 25 – May 1, 1862) during the American Civil War was a turning point in the war that precipitated the capture of the Mississippi River.
 Having fought past Forts Jackson and St. Philip, the Union was unopposed in its capture of the city itself.

-Many residents resented the controversial and confrontational administration of the city by its U.S. Army military governor, who caused lasting resentment.
+Many residents resented the controversial and confrontational administration of the city by its U.S. Army military governor.
 This capture of the largest Confederate city was a major turning point and an event of international importance.
-It also caught many Confederate generals by surprise who planned for an attack from the north instead of from the gulf of Mexico.
+It also caught many Confederate generals by surprise who had planned for an attack from the north instead of from the Gulf of Mexico.